mwpb/blog/hierholzer.md

 	return true;
 }
 ```
-If we repeatedly call the `addCycle` method until there are no vertices left in the adjacency list then `this.cycle` will contain the Eulerian cycle.
+If we repeatedly call the `addCycle` method until there are no vertices left in the adjacency list then `this.cycle` will contain a Eulerian cycle.
 The whole Java class is as follows and it passes all the tests on the `Exercism` platform.

 ```java